shivamsoftwareartist/google_maps_app/readme.md

 - Show all the stores in the stores list using `store-data.js` Done

-- Open the info window of the marker on store selection in stores list
+- Open the info window of the marker on store selection in stores list Done

 - Complete the styling for the marker info window